clj-commons/kibit/README.md

       (some action)
       nil)

-it will make the suggestion to use the `while` macro instead of `if`.
+it will make the suggestion to use the `when` macro instead of `if`.

 ## Usage